 As good as any other vodka pie you’ll eat, with the exception of Rubirosa.
 Thin crust, crispy bottom, soft, gooey top.
 Get some.

 In case you hadn’t consumed enough dough yet, Emily’s signature dessert is essentially a s’mores pizza, wrapped up as a calzone and stuffed with marshmallow, chocolate, and graham cracker.
-It sounds AMAZING, but, to be honest, was a bit disappointing.
+It sounds AMAZING, but, was a bit disappointing.
 Too much dough.
 Not enough texture.
 It needs some crunch somewhere.

 P.S.
-Every Monday night former founder of pizza blog Slice and one of our Top 20 #EEEEEATS Instagrammers Of The Year, Adam Kuban does a pop up for his Margot Pizza project at Emily.
+Adam Kuban, former founder of pizza blog Slice and one of our Top 20 #EEEEEATS Instagrammers Of The Year, does a ticketed pop-up for his Margot Pizza project at Emily.
 His focus: the bar pie.
 We haven’t been yet, but all signs point towards delicious.